 Yes, it is good.
 It is possibly amongst the best books on the identification of a group of birds, at least one of the best I've come across.

+It is very important however to clearly have in mind the group of people this book was designed for!
 This guide certainly requires an identification background or at least a basic knowledge on raptor identification.
 If you're still trying to figure out how to tell a Swainson's Hawk from a Red-tail, this guide might be exceedingly frustrating.
 The photos, as I have mentioned, are not grouped together but are attached to each species' account, making comparisons between different species or a quick glance at the most important general field marks very time consuming, if not impossible.
 For the basic identification of raptors, another guide co-written by Wheeler might be much better suited.
 I haven't gotten myself a copy of this book yet but had a quick look at it at a book store, and it seems much more user-friendly on a general species-ID level than the Wheeler guide.

 The Wheeler guide however appears indispensable when e.g. confronted with identification problems like the separation of Krider's and light-morph Ferruginous Hawks or the subspecific identification of raptors (yes, yes, yes!).
 If these questions float your boat only half as well as mine, this is your book to get.